Action Alerts

 • Ohio Senate Bill 164 was signed by the Governor 1/3/23 after it passed out of the House this past December.
 This bill, sponsored by Senators Jay Hottinger and Kenny Yuko, revises the law and penalties associated with companion animal cruelty; generally prohibits an animal shelter from destroying a domestic animal by the use of a gas chamber, and prohibits the remains of euthanized dogs and cats in pet food.
 Animal cruelty is a heinous act against some of the most vulnerable members of society, and is linked to other crimes including domestic violence, child maltreatment, and child abuse.
 It was time to elevate the punishment for the torture and killing of innocent animals, and increase the chance of saving human lives.

 • Ohio Senate Bill 392 was signed by the Governor.
-This bill would authorizes ambulance transport of an injured police dog when the dog is injured in the line of duty.
+This bill authorizes ambulance transport of an injured police dog when the dog is injured in the line of duty.

 • Ohio S.J.R.
 3 was defeated.
 This bill would have removed Ohioans constitutional right to vote on wildlife issues, and prioritize hunting and trapping as the preferred method of managing wildlife populations.
 By stopping this bill, Ohio’s democracy and the management of wildlife using science-based principles was protected.